The string of pearls and the string of tears are beautiful succulent plants that look quite similar.

-However, it has a generally medium growth rate and can take up to two years to grow fully mature.
+However, it has a generally medium growth rate and can take up to two years to fully mature.

 In a year, it can grow up to 10 inches, depending on the care requirements provided.

-As for the string of pearls grows up to 5 to 15 inches per year in ideal conditions.
+The string of pearls grows up to 5 to 15 inches per year in ideal conditions.

-It is also a trailing and a creeping plant whose leaves run along a trail on the ground.
+It is also a trailing and creeping plant whose leaves run along a trail on the ground.

 Thus, if grown simultaneously, you will find that the string of pearls grows much faster than the string of tears.